rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

 ## Events

-Requests are sent from the client to the server.
-The server can also send messages back &mdash; events.
+The server can also send messages back to the client &mdash; events.
 One event that the server can send regarding a `wl_surface` is "enter", which it sends when that surface is being displayed on a specific output (the client might respond to this, for example, by adjusting its scale factor for a HiDPI display).
 Here's an example of such a message:

     0000000A    Object ID (10)
     000C0000    Message length (12) and event opcode (0)